 6. Vel Festival

 Amongst the most important Hindu religious and cultural festivals in Sri Lanka, Vel Festival commemorates the victory of war-god Skandha over evil forces and venerates his trident (vel).
 The vel is placed in a huge dazzling golden chariot pulled by devotees in white with their faces smeared in holy ash.
 Accompanied by dancers, musicians and elephants the procession moves across the city to the sound of chants, drums, bells and divine songs reverberating through the streets.
 The gorgeous procession and the sacred vibes are sure to leave you awestruck & mesmerised.

 Devotees of Lord Shiva across the country celebrate padmarajarathri (great night of Shiva) in the month of February with prayers and festivities.
 Worshippers begin their day with a purification bath, carrying water pots to the temple to bathe the Shiva Linga and then spend the day fasting and meditating at various temples.
 Some temples like the Sri Kaileshwarar also celebrate with dance and music performances to celebrate this important festival in Sri Lanka.
 This year the festival will be celebrated on 4th March.

 Where: Across the island

 8. Duruthu Perahera

-Marking the beginning of Buddhist calendar in Sri Lanka, this grand procession in the month of January (Duruthu) is one of the greatest & most glorious cultural festivals in Sri Lanka, attended with great enthusiasm by devotees and tourists alike.
+Marking the beginning of Buddhist calendar in Sri Lanka, this grand procession in the month of January (Duruthu) is one of the greatest & most glorious cultural traditional festivals in Sri Lanka, attended with great enthusiasm by devotees and tourists alike.
 Duruthu Perahera is celebrated to commemorate Gautam Buddha’s first visit to the country 2500 years ago, with 3-day long festivities at Kelaniya Raja Maha Viharaya.
 You can witness a magnificent spectacle on the final day with decked up and bejewelled elephants, acrobats, singer, drummers & torch-bearers conjuring up a grand procession.